 WeChat launched ‘WeBank’ at the start of 2015, available to the 850 million active users on both WeChat and QQ.
-Alibaba’s ‘My Bank’ was launched after in mid 2015, they are offering personal funds at better rates than elsewhere.
+Alibaba’s ‘My Bank’ was launched in mid-2015, they are offering personal funds at better rates than elsewhere.

-The state have actively encouraged the uptake of digital personal finance as part of a shakeup of the private banking system.
+The state has actively encouraged the uptake of digital personal finance as part of a shakeup of the private banking system.

 The Online insurance sector is also growing.
 The biggest names here are not surprisingly Alibaba, Tencent, and Chinese heavyweights Pingan Insurance.
 The largest platform is an online-only, on-demand insurer named ‘Zhong An.

-The increasingly levels of wealth in the country coupled with an aging population (as a result of the one child policy) has led to much investment in life insurance benefits.
+The increasing levels of wealth in the country coupled with an aging population (as a result of the one-child policy) have led to much investment in life insurance benefits.

 With the digital infrastructure in place, it is not surprising that Insurance has also followed this model with, ‘on demand’, instant quotations proving popular in fast-paced, modern China.
 With an increasing level of luxury, spending comes a higher price tag for insurance and this e-sector is tapping into this at the point of purchase.
 Data insights from e-payments have provided invaluable for insurance service marketing.

 The opportunities for international business

 The fintech trend in China presents significant opportunities for international business.
 It has created a whole digital infrastructure for online growth through the range of e-payment opportunities.